pi-top/pi-top-4-.NET-SDK/src/Examples/PiTop.Interactive.Rover/readme.md

 This app will bootsrtap a rover app that embeds .NET Interactive.
 The kernels are exposed both as stdio and http interface.

+## Streaming Camera depedencies

+The rover app uses a special camera that streams the video over http, this has a dependency on the  [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) project.
+Follow the instruction to isntalle the tool before running the app.

+## Runnign and connecting to the kernel

 To start the app execute
 ```sh
 dotnet PiTop.Interactive.Rover.dll --http-port 1024